-Clients typically receive monthly statements from the broker dealer, bank, or other qualified custodian that holds and maintains the client's investment assets.
+As stated above in Review of Account, clients typically receive monthly statements from the broker dealer, bank, or other qualified custodian that holds and maintains the client's investment assets.
 Clients also have the ability to view holdings and activity in their account through a secure internet connection provided by their custodian or broker.

-At the end of each calendar quarter, Guild provides managed account clients (with the exception of clients in the RBC Wealth Management program where the broker/custodian provides all reports) statements and reports that include the account value, holdings, income and expenses for that year to date.
-Guild also provides managed to account clients (with the exception of clients in the RBC Wealth Management program) an annual summary statement with a recapitulation of the client's account activity for the preceding year.
+At the end of each calendar quarter, Guild provides managed account clients (with the exception of clients in the Fidelity and RBC Wealth Management program where the broker/custodian provides all reports) statements and reports that include the account value, holdings, transactions, income and expenses.
+Guild also provides managed account clients (with the exception of clients in the Fidelity Investments, and RBC Stratos Investments programs) an annual summary statement with a recapitulation of the client's account activity for the preceding year.